ZippyMagician/ayr/specs/README.md

 ```

 ## Basic syntax
 General types come in the form of signed floats and strings, which may or may not be scalar values.
 A vector, similar to **APL**, is denoted with a series of these general values separated by spaces.
-To create a matrix, you can currently use `;` to separate vectors.
-In the future, grouping (`()`) will accomplish the same thing.
+To create a matrix, you can currently use `;` to separate vectors or grouping (`()`) similar to how APL generally does it.

-Currently, strings are outputted as a vector of numbers.
-In the future, they will displayed as an actual string instead
+Incomplete operations within groups **or** assigned to a variable are called [Trains](#trains).

+Binders are left-assosciative, while symbols are right-assosciative.

 ### Examples
 ```